Meat Cooking Temperatures And Meat Temps

 When cooking meat or poultry, several factors will determine the outcome of your rustic steak or that juicy chicken breast.
 The four basic principles are the right meat temperature, timing, cuts and cooking techniques.

-For large cuts of meat or poultry such as turkey, you want to keep the temperatures low.
-Using lower temperatures, the center of the meat will cook to desired temperatures without overcooking the outside.
-Also, by using lower temperatures, the meat will take longer to cook.
+Also, the meat will take longer to cook using lower temperatures.
 However, the meat will be juicier because it will retain more moisture.
 The slow cooking method is excellent for large roasts or poultry such as turkey because it preserves moisture.

 How to get extra flavour when cooking meat?